 You are watching: Describe what happens when two plates carrying oceanic crust collide

-Subduction Zones and Volcanoes
+Subduction Zones and also Volcanoes

-Illustration depicting how island arcs are formed.
+Illustration depicting how island arcs room formed.

-Collision Zones and Mountains
+Collision Zones and also Mountains

 See more: Driving Distance From Jackson Ms To Biloxi Ms To Biloxi, Ms, Jackson To Biloxi

 Image credits: Animations and also illustration that oceanic-oceanic bowl collision adjusted from illustrations by woman Russell indigenous Jacquelyne Kious and Robert Tilling, This Dynamic Earth, USGS, pp. 37 and 40.